Skip to content

 How Volgistics Sets Cell Formatting

-All of the Volgistics report formats other than the Excel spread sheet report are designed primarily for producing printable PDF files, however most (those comprised of rows and columns) can also be used to produce Microsoft Excel spread sheet files by choosing Excel on the Include page when you run the report.
+Volgistics reports (other than Excel Spreadsheet reports) are designed primarily for producing printable PDF files, however most can also be used to produce Excel spreadsheet files by choosing Excel on the Include page when you run the report.

-When you choose to produce Excel files using any report other than the Excel spread sheet report, all of the cells in the Excel file will initially have the General cell format.
-If you would like to perform calculations in Excel files you produce using these other report formats, use Microsoft Excel to set the desired cell formatting for the cells you would like to include in your calculations.
+When you choose to produce Excel files, all of the cells in the Excel file will initially have the General cell format.
+If you would like to perform calculations in Excel files you produce using these reports, use Microsoft Excel to set the desired cell formatting for the cells you would like to include in your calculations.

 Save the Excel File to Your Own Computer